 Subjects will receive open-label nab-paclitaxel and carboplatin during the Treatment Period of the study.
-The nab-paclitaxel and carboplatin are designated as noninvestigational products and investigative sites will use standard of care (commercially available) product via prescription.
+Investigative sites will use standard of care (commercially available) product via prescription for nab-paclitaxel and carboplatin.

 The preparation for IV administration procedures should be followed as per approved Prescribing Information.